 Introduction

-Potassium an important micronutrient that can be consumed in more than just bananas; both from many other foods and as a supplement.
+Potassium (K) an important micronutrient that can be consumed in more than just bananas; both from many other foods and as a supplement.
 It is only of the four micronutrients that's required to be on a nutrition facts label, along with iron, calcium, and vitamin D.

 Along with sodium and magnesium, potassium is a critical electrolyte for your body.
 Often lost during sweating, as well as through urine, potassium plays a vital role in fluid balance, preventing muscle cramps, and maintaining nervous system function.